vercel/next.js/docs/authentication.md

 ## Authenticating API Routes

-API routes are typically authenticated using a secret stored in a cookie or delivered through the HTTP `Authorization` header.
+API routes are typically authenticated using a secret stored in a cookie or delivered through the `Authorization` header.

-Authentication providers offer helpers to verify this secret and return authenticated user data.
-These helpers are either in the form of middleware or a function.
+Authentication providers offer helpers to verify this secret and return authenticated user data to your API route.

-### Middleware
+Let's look at an example that uses middleware to decorate the request object with user data.

 ```js
 import { withSession } from '@clerk/next/api'